 - Impeccable Image Quality.

-My current camera is the Sony Alpha a6300.
-This is my daily shooter and I use it for everything, BUT, you have to buy (and carry) at least 3 different lenses in order for it to be effective (macro, fixed, telephoto), which puts this camera WELL over the $1000 price tag, but the camera itself is well under $1000.
+My current camera is the Sony Alpha a6300 (shown above).
+This is my daily shooter and I use it for everything, BUT, you have to buy (and carry) 2-3 different lenses in order for it to be effective (wide angle & telephoto), which puts this camera WELL over the $1000 price tag, but the camera body is well under $1000.
 The Sony Alpha a6300 and the Sony Alpha a6500 are my #1 recommendations for the ultimate camera for most travelers; but if you’re not experienced with mirrorless cameras and DSLR’s, you should go with one (or all) of my recommendations below.

 My pocket camera is the Sony Cyber-shot DSC-RX100 V. According to the leading authority on cameras, Digital Photography Review, “The RX100 V is peerless.
 The fact that 315 phase-detect points quickly refocus on erratically moving subjects, automatically prioritizing faces and eyes, at 24 fps is simply unprecedented.
 Limited customization and lack of touchscreen mean I often use the RX100 as a point-and-shoot, but sometimes that’s exactly what I’m looking for when leaving the DSLR at home.
 The RX100 V takes just about everything we liked about the previous model and cranks it up to eleven.
 The 24 fps burst shooting is something you have to see to believe, and the over sampled 4K video is incredibly detailed with little to no rolling shutter to speak of.
 We still think the ergonomics make it a hard camera to really take full control over, but it otherwise continues to be a powerful, shirt-pocketable package.”
 No matter how much research I do on pocketable cameras, I cannot find anything else out there that even comes close to this camera, but at $1000 retail, it certainly doesn’t fit into most people’s travel camera budget.
 Fortunately, an earlier model of the same camera does; the Sony DCS-RX100, and it performs amazingly well for 95% of you that need a stellar pocketable camera.
 At the time of this writing, you can get the Sony DCS-RX100 for only $448.
 I used that camera for 1 year and loved it; which is how I ended up with the current model as my pick in the pocketable camera category as the best travel camera Under $1000.